INSIDE GCHQ: Welcome to Cheltenham's cottage industry

 Bond calls for help to decipher the mumblings of his tailor

 Source: Anthony Sinclair

 Indeed, “how was your day?” tends to be a conversation killer for GCHQ employees too, but I do recall my Dad telling me about a course he attended that sounded a lot more fun than anything I’d been on.
 The gist of it was to do with context and how information could appear abstract when it lacked any reference points.
 The way this was demonstrated on the course was to play a muffled recording that sounded like people talking in the adjacent room.
 The group was asked if they could tell what was being discussed and none could.
 Then they were told that it was a conversation between a man and his tailor.
 The recording was played again and, armed with this reference, they could all understand it.
-I never found out if the mention of whether sir hangs to the left or to the right implied any political leanings.
+I never found out if the mention of whether sir dresses to the left or to the right implied any political leanings.

 Just for the record, it’s worth mentioning that the good folk of GCHQ are not of a hive mind and don’t all share the same political views.
 So don’t think for a minute that snoopers’ charters proposed by the government of the day are universally supported.
 While the technology may exist to follow a political whim, I’m sure most GCHQ bods would rather be tracking greater dangers than getting bored to death trawling through domestic emails or following misguided tweets.

 Source: Dink Cartoons

 Talking of politics, Thatcher initially proposed banning unions at GCHQ following the Civil Service strike in 1981, which some GCHQ personnel observed.
 I remember a handful of pickets at the site entrance, but it was all pretty passive.
 Still, Mrs T’s thinking behind the ban was that this security service could not be compromised by strike action.
 There was quite a fuss, to put it mildly.